CGAL/cgal/Manual_tools/scripts/generate_reference_manual/readme.txt

 *************************

 generate_reference_manual automatically generates (most of) the Reference Manual of a CGAL package.
 It runs Doxygen to generate a Latex documentation from C++ source code, then converts it to CGAL Manual format.
 If the C++ source code is commented, this tool generates the whole Reference Manual of the package (except the introduction page).
-If not, it generates a raw latex documentation that you will have to complete manually.
+If not, it generates a raw latex documentation that you have to complete manually.

 Note that this tool adds or updates automatic documentation and does *not* remove the documentation manually written.
 Tags %START-AUTO and %END-AUTO clearly deliminate the automatic documentation.

-INSTALLATION
+Installation:

 This is a shell script, thus for Unix only.

 generate_reference_manual and copy_doxygen_latex_doc must be in the PATH. generate_reference_manual_Doxyfile must be in the same folder as generate_reference_manual.

-generate_reference_manual requires Perl (any recent version) and Doxygen (Doxygen 1.4 or 1.5).
+generate_reference_manual requires Perl (any recent version) and Doxygen >= 1.4.

-USAGE
+Usage:

 generate_reference_manual [options] /path/to/package/root
     -h, --help      Print this help
     -f, --force     Insert missing %START-AUTO..%END-AUTO sections

-TYPICAL SCENARIO
+Typical scenario:

 1) Create the package's Reference Manual as described in CGAL Developer Manual.
 2) Run generate_reference_manual --force to create the %START-AUTO..%END-AUTO sections.